software-students-spring2025/0-git-practice-v2-nina-jsl/README.md

-## A Though-Provoking Article on Software Development
+## A Thought-Provoking Article on Software Development
 [They Mythical Man-Month by Fred Brooks](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) This articles explores sights from the book "The Mythical Man-Month," written by Fred Brooks.
 This book highlights the complexities of software project management and discusses why adding more poeple to a late software project often makes it later-a concept know as **Brooks's Law**.